-Explore the impact of unpaid caring on sexual and reproductive health Commissioning / PH 2026/7 Develop a simple 'Age Well' guide to sexual and reproductive health Commissioning / PH 2026/7 Ensure that all commissioned sexual health service specifications encourage service user choice in how they receive their care.
-Commissioners to include a hybrid model of care (in person, online, in-clinic, outreach).
-Commissioning At relevant contract procurement /extension points 2025-2030 Ensure that all commissioned sexual health service specifications include targeted work with organisations and services who directly support young people, people with disabilities, people from Black, Asian and other minority Ethnic groups and local LGBTQ+ groups.
+Action Lead Officer Deadline Specific priority actions to be defined following the public consultation and priority setting Ensure that all commissioned sexual health service specifications Lea Siba At relevant contract encourage service user choice in how they receive their care. procurement/extension Commissioners to include a hybrid model of care (in person, points 2025-2030 online, in-clinic, outreach).
+Ensure that all commissioned sexual health service specifications At relevant contract include targeted work with organisations and services who directly Lea Siba procurement/extension support young people, people with disabilities, people from Black, points 2025-2030 Asian and other minority Ethnic groups and local LGBTQ+ groups.
 This will include training and upskilling staff.
-Commissioning At relevant contract procurement /extension points 2025-2030 Sexual Health services performance monitoring framework requirements will include enhanced equalities reporting of service users accessing contraceptive care as well as outcomes, demographic breakdown of service users by service channel or venue and where applicable nature of learning disabilities.
-Commissioning At relevant contract procurement /extension points 2025-2030 Commissioners will ensure that if any existing services/interventions are terminated, robust pathways and communications plans will be put in place for equivalent services as required.
-Commissioning At relevant contract procurement /extension points 2025-2030
+Sexual Health services performance monitoring framework Lea Siba At relevant contract requirements will include enhanced equalities reporting of service procurement/extension users accessing contraceptive care as well as outcomes, points 2025-2030 demographic breakdown of service users by service channel or venue and where applicable nature of learning disabilities.
+Commissioners will ensure that if any existing Lea Siba At relevant contract services/interventions are terminated, robust pathways and procurement/extension communications plans will be put in place for equivalent services points 2025-2030 as required.

-6. Further Consultation (optional section - complete as appropriate)
+20. Further Consultation (optional section - complete as appropriate)